-UPDATE 2021-05-29: Added section for Snapshot Testing One of the hobby projects I’ve been poking at again is written for DOS using Open Watcom C/C++ (v2 fork), and, being as averse to drudgework (and spoiled by modern tooling) as I am, I wanted some automated testing… so … Continue reading
+UPDATE 2021-05-29: Added section for Snapshot Testing One of the hobby projects I’ve been poking at again is written for DOS using Open Watcom C/C++ (v2 fork), and, being as averse to drudgework (and spoiled by modern tooling) as I … Continue reading

 While working on an upcoming post (a run-down of C unit test frameworks that are easy to use under Open Watcom C/C++), I realized that I’m getting enough of these retrocomputing resource posts that mentioning them from each other is … Continue reading

 If you have a retrocomputing hobby, and you don’t have a lot of room (like most of us), it can be difficult to leave your stuff set up so you can enjoy it when you need to take a break. … Continue reading

 NOTE: Scroll to the appendix at the bottom If you’re using DJGPP, Free Pascal, or Free Basic.
 They use a different and incompatible DPMI host.
 Sooner or later, everyone who plays around with 32-bit DOS programming using Open Watcom C/C++ … Continue reading

 See Also: My list of tips and resources for writing new DOS and Win16 apps While offering some advice, I got a little caught up in the research I was doing, so here’s a list of the resources I found … Continue reading

 TL;DR: Here’s a detailed description that should be sufficient to design knock-offs of the most iconic of Borland OWL’s stock icons for use Windows 3.1 hobby projects intended to be compiled with non-Borland compilers.
 In the name making my planned … Continue reading